ticonderoga Heritage Museum

 "Makes for a memorable trip!
 It is a really nice place amazing scenery."
 Veteran Vapor

-MUSEUM GIFT SHOP AND MUSEUM ARE OPEN FOR THE 2021 SEASON
+MUSEUM GIFT SHOP AND MUSEUM ARE CLOSED FOR THE 2021 SEASON

 Share Your History With Us!

 We invite everyone to share your history with the Ticonderoga Heritage Museum through the donation of photos, yearbooks, videos, paper items, and other historic materials.
 Do you have photographs of Ticonderoga's historical industry?
 How about that picture of dad in front of International Paper Company's mill or any other photo of Ticonderoga's past?
 Do you want a digital scan of your item?
 Bring it into the museum.
 We can scan this for you and provide it back to you on your thumb drive or other storage media.
 If you don't want to donate the physical item, perhaps you would consider donating the digital image and rights to the museum so we can increase our historical database and share with others while you keep the original in your possession.
 Ask a Museum representative for more information.

 Sharing your history with us allows us to not only preserve it, but share it with others whether they be researchers or your own neighbors.